Back to blog

 4. Define release gates: choose what must pass before prompt, model, retrieval, or tool changes ship.

-5. Stage rollout: use limited traffic, reviewer-only release, or feature flags.
+5. Stage rollout: use limited traffic, reviewer-only release, shadow mode, or feature flags.

-6. Monitor production: watch user acceptance, escalation, safety, cost, and latency.
+6. Monitor production: watch user acceptance, escalation, safety, cost, latency, and outcome quality.

 7. Review monthly: update evals with real failures, new policies, and changing business workflows.